ducduyn31/n8n-flow/GETTING_STARTED.md

 - Customize the prompt to better fit your specific incident types
 - Add error handling to the n8n workflow
 - Set up monitoring for the system
-- Implement feedback collection to improve the summaries